 Thanks to the Ohio Pork Council for sponsoring this post.
 As always, all opinions are my own.

 For the first 10 years of our married life I cooked everything in the slow cooker.
 Have a roast?
 Slow cook it.
 Pork chops?
 With gravy in the slow cooker.
 Stew?
 Yes, you guessed it….pull out the slow cooker.
-Since starting this website 5 years ago, I’ve loved learning how to cook a tender roast in the oven, grill a perfect steak and cook stew in the dutch oven.
+Since starting this website over 5 years ago, I’ve loved learning how to cook a tender roast in the oven, grill a perfect steak and cook stew in the dutch oven.

 Learning how to cook a ham is no different.
 Don’t get me wrong…I still love a good slow cooker ham.
 But every now and then I buy a spiral sliced ham and let it do its “slow cooking” in the oven.
 We’re talking today about how to make a tender, juicy ham with delicious glaze.